 In the phylogenetic tree, Maximum likelihood (ML) method demonstrated the presence of non-discriminatory phylogentic branches (Fig. 4).
-We confirmed the identification of the specimen S. oligopora comparison and analyzis with closely related species the Temnopleuridae family obtained from the Genbank.
+We confirmed the identification of the specimen as S. oligopora after comparison and analyzis with 18 closely related species of the Temnopleuridae family obtained from the Genbank.
 Totally nine different genus groups of Temnopleuridae family were analysed.
 The phylogenetic tree construction suggests that our specimen has a very close resemblance to S. sphaeroides.
-The results compared to groups of deuterostomes and was supported by a high value obtained by bootstrapping (71.2%).
+The results were compared to groups of deuterostomes and was supported by a high value obtained by bootstrapping (71.2%).
 Next, using the same alignment, we constructed another phylogenetic tree by the maximum-likelihood method using the fast DNAml program (Felsenstein, 1985).